p3r7/blog/_posts/2020-01-22-gnome-shortcut-focus-or-launch.md

 return
 ```

-Under Linux, I managed to have a similar behavior but at the time I was using [xmonad](https://xmonad.org/).
+Under Linux, I managed to have a similar feature but at the time I was using [xmonad](https://xmonad.org/).

 Now, I'm sticking (for now) with the default DE that is GNOME 3.